-Purchasing a One World Observatory ticket online in advance allows you to avoid long lines at the attraction and save you from any last-minute disappointments.
+Purchasing the One World Observatory tickets online in advance allows you to avoid long lines at the attraction and save you from any last-minute disappointments.

 You can also check how long it takes to visit One World Observatory before planning your trip.

 You can bring your camera with you to capture Instagram-worthy photos.